How to Grow Cauliflower: Timing, Soil, and Harvest

 1) Starting Seeds Indoors & Transplanting

-• Fall planting (for a winter crop): Start seeds indoors 4 to 6 weeks prior to your planned planting date.
+- Fall planting (for a winter crop): Start seeds indoors four to six weeks prior to your planned planting date.
 In areas where temperatures tend to stay above 32 degrees, a winter crop can be transplanted from September to February.

-• Early spring planting (for a spring crop): For a spring crop, sow early or midseason varieties 4 to 6 weeks prior to plant date.
+- Early spring planting (for a spring crop): For a spring crop, sow early or midseason varieties four to six weeks prior to your plant date.

-• Spring planting (for a fall crop): For fall crops, use midseason and storage varieties, starting seeds in May and planting in the garden in June to July.
+- Spring planting (for a fall crop): For fall crops, use midseason and storage varieties, starting seeds in May and planting them out in the garden in June to July.

-• Soil temperature for germination is important, with a consistent temperature of at least 70 degrees Fahrenheit with cooler soil around 60 degrees for the growth stage.
-Seedlings can be stressed during transplanting if they are more than five weeks old, so begin to harden them off over several days by subjecting them to outside conditions with protection from wind, increasing the time outside gradually.
+- Soil temperature for germination matters, with a consistent temperature of at least 70 degrees Fahrenheit, then cooler soil around 60 degrees for the growth stage.
+Seedlings can be stressed during transplanting if they are more than five weeks old, so begin to harden them off over several days by giving them outside conditions with protection from wind, increasing the time outside gradually.

 2) Direct Seeding Outdoors

-• Sow three or four cauliflower seeds one half-inch deep every 18 inches in row.
+- Sow three or four cauliflower seeds one half-inch deep every 18 inches in the row.

 Water

 Consistent moisture will produce a solid head.
 Plants should receive an inch of water each week.
-Inconsistent moisture can stop the plant from not only not forming a head, also called a curd, but can completely halt growth of a developing head.
+Inconsistent moisture can stop the plant from forming a head, also called a curd, and can completely halt the growth of a developing head.
+In the heat of summer, mulch around the base to hold the ground cool and moist, and water in the morning so the leaves dry through the day.

 Soil

-Well-drained, fertile soil with a pH of 6 to 7.
+Cauliflower wants well-drained, fertile soil with a pH of 6 to 7.
 The soil should be able to hold moisture and not dry rapidly.
-An addition of compost can add fertility and help maintain moisture.
+An addition of compost can add fertility and help maintain that moisture.
+If your ground is heavy clay or fast-draining sand, work in a few inches of finished compost before you plant to even it out.

 Related: How To Check Your Soil pH